hackcoderr/drakvuf/README.md

 ```
 sudo apt-get install lvm2 -y
 ```
 **Note:** Before creating physical volume (PV), Go inside Disk partition and create a volume.
-Never give the whole path of disk like /dev/sda otherwise your os will crash.
-So when you will create a volume its has named like /dev/sd2 or /dev/sd3 and so on.
+Never give the whole path of disk like /dev/sda otherwise your os will be crashed down.
+So when you will create a volume then it has named like /dev/sd2 or /dev/sd3 and so on.
 So pick only a free volume then move ahead.

 Create physical volume on your free space in my case its /dev/sda2.
 ```